dbzl-project11/dbzl-project11.github.io/rules/offSeasonSchedule.md

 - For example, Cold Kingdom must declare which form Frieza and Cooler will be in at this time.

+After drop/add completes, staff will determine the free agent list and free agent costs.

 ### Seasonal Bidding

-This is when teams will bid on their team's home map, theme song and free agent using their zeni.
+This is when teams will bid on their team's seasonal free agent and home map using their zeni.
+Team themes will be made available on a first come first serve basis.